-Proposed Regulation 18318 delegates the Commission's authority to the Executive Director to settle an order for monetary penalties for a lesser sum, sets guidelines on the circumstances that will warrant a settlement, and requires executed settlements be reported to the Commission.
-Proposed Regulation 18318 is presented for the Commission's consideration and recommendations.
-It will be presented for adoption at a later hearing.
+Proposed Regulation 18318 delegates the Commission's authority to the Executive Director to settle an order for monetary penalties for a lesser sum, establishes a process, and provides the factors for consideration to determine when a settlement is warranted.
+The regulation requires the Executive Director to describe the factors justifying the action in the settlement agreement and to report executed settlements to the Commission.
+Proposed Regulation 18318 is presented for adoption by the Commission.